-If your photo lacks a compelling sky, the SkyAI tool makes replacing it easy.
-This tool is designed to work with flat or blown out skies but can be adjusted to work with most skies by refining the sliders.
-Using the power of Artificial Intelligence, SkyAI automatically analyzes an image identifies where the sky begins and ends, then seamlessly replaces the sky to create a realistic look.
+If the sky in your photo isn’t compelling, you can easily replace it with the SkyAI tool.
+This tool is designed to work with flat or blown-out skies but can be refined to work with most skies using the sliders.
+Using the power of artificial intelligence, SkyAI automatically analyzes an image, identifies where the sky begins and ends, recognizes if water is featured in the image, and then seamlessly replaces the sky and adds reflections to any bodies of water to create a realistic look.

 - Horizon Blending.
 This slider smooths the transition between the current horizon and the new one.
 Since there is often a soft transition, using a higher value often results in a more photo-realistic look.

 - Flip.
 This option will flip the new sky to change the direction of the sky replacement image.
 It’s useful when a photo has shadows that you’re trying to match.

 - Shift.
 Set the desired position of your horizon line